idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 It's true that poetic devices are sometimes legitimately less clear than literal statements (like an intentionally cryptic prophecy), but then sometimes a literal statement is less effective at communication as people might pay less attention to a boring statement, and an apt analogy can help teach a principle in common with the thing being analogized.

+I also noted that to tell whether two "alls" that are close by are modifying each other, you need to look at the logic flow and grammar surrounding them, to identify if they're modifying the same thing and meant to be part of the same statement or a same section functioning like a long single statement.

+For example, Matthew says in narration that "all" scattered, and John quotes Jesus saying that "each" of them would, but these are clearly not the same statement; in this case not even the same author.

+The Flood account is clearly all part of the same statement.
+In my toledoths theory, it's all within the same account (same subsection within Genesis), and either way, it's all consecutive (although moderns split it across two chapters), and all talking about the same things (all land flesh dying, and extent of Floodwaters in general).

+Plus those parallel "destroy them with the earth" and other phrases that clearly mean destroy both the land creatures and (flood and likely significantly alter) the land surface.

+An example of two different topics/statements in very close proximity that don't add "alls" is found here:

+> <span class="bbq">/Mark 1:4 John came baptizing‡ in the wilderness and preaching the baptism of repentance for forgiveness of sins.
+5 All the country of Judea and all those of Jerusalem went out to him./</span>

+You might think the "all" for Jerusalem is repeated, but ironically the debunking of another claimed contradiction shows this not to be the case; that in their culture you could think of the surrounding countryside (as we would phrase it) as "Judea" as a separate place than "Jerusalem" even though in modern Western culture we would typically see Jerusalem as "in" Judea, and at times ancients could phrase it that way too.
+This is shown here:

+> <span class="bbq">/John 3:22 After these things, Jesus came with his disciples into the land of Judea.
+He stayed there with them and baptized./</span>

+The skeptic's objection in this case is that prior context shows that Jesus was in Jerusalem, so he was going from Jerusalem to Judea.
+This does seem to be the case, as Nicodemus just met with him, and nothing states that he had left Jerusalem, while 2:23 says that he had been in Jerusalem for the Passover.

+[Update after draft: This also backs up that Jesus seems to spend Passover in Jerusalem, not in Bethany, relevant to another argument mentioned elsewhere on this page about the Last Supper, where a Laz=DiscipleLoved proponent tried to argue that it happened at Lazarus' house in Bethany, in order to make Lazarus the host and thus to be the one eating next to Jesus.
+I haven't checked on every such case but it seems consistent so far that Jesus celebrates Passover in Jerusalem, not Bethany.
+This would also back up that he was in Jerusalem here, to go "into the land" of Judea.]

+This in turn means that the "whole" and "all" of Judea and Jerusalem in Matthew are two separate ideas, and the two alls there don't modify each other.

 ## Scroll Tags Not Optional

-In case you aren't aware, for longer ancient documents, especially historical narratives such as the gospels, it typically wouldn't be important to put the author or title in the body text itself.
+In case you aren't aware, **for longer ancient documents, especially historical narratives such as the gospels, it typically wouldn't be important to put the author or title in the body text itself**.

-Since they used scrolls, it would do no good for seeing which text was which on the shelves.
-Taking it out each time to open it to check risks unnecessary damage to the scroll.
+**Since they used scrolls, it would do no good for seeing which text was which on the shelves.
+Taking it out each time to open it to check risks unnecessary damage to the scroll.**

-They didn't have spines like books for titles; instead, the scrolls had the ends like our modern rollerpins, and a tag would be attached to one of the pins.
+They didn't have spines like books for titles; instead, **the scrolls had the ends like our modern rollerpins, and a tag would be attached to one of the pins**.

-If a work was anonymous or untitled, each library would typically make up a title based on something inside the body text such as the first word to name the scroll.
+**If a work was anonymous or untitled**, each library would typically make up a title based on something inside the body text such as the first word to name the scroll.

-The key there is that different libraries likely would make up different names.
+The key there is that **different libraries likely would make up different names for the tags**.

-Yet for the four gospels, the titling is unanimous.
+**Yet for the four gospels, the titling is unanimous.**

-This makes it most likely that the four titles are the authors' signatures, so John wrote John.
+This makes it **extremely likely that the four titles are the authors' signatures, so John wrote John.**

 Appealing to the idea that someone else added the name erroneously later (which to be fair, some proponents of Laz=DiscipleLoved didn't argue, but I found at least two who did) is not only theologically questionable at best, but highly unrealistic.

 ## Miscellaneous Mopup